TheresaLui/SelfHelpContent_v2/articles/network-classicnetwork-generic/netwatcher-nsgflowlogging.md

 There are two ways to fix this:

-1. Re-configure NSG flow logs to emit to Azure Storage account without VNET endpoints (Internal:How?
-Awaiting response from CSS)
+1. Re-configure NSG flow logs to emit to Azure Storage account without VNET endpoints

 * Find subnets with endpoints: